 -

 Markets centred on individual player performance, including first goalscorer, anytime scorer, assists, bookings, and shots on target.
-Depth of player prop coverage is a key differentiator between operators at the top end of the category, particularly on football and US sports.
+Depth of player prop coverage is a key differentiator between operators, particularly on football and US sports.
 Non GamStop football betting sites that carry extensive specials markets represent a meaningfully different product from those offering only standard match odds.

 - Same-Game Multiples (SGM)